-Alcohol Abuse & Addiction in Colorado
+Alcohol Abuse & Addiction

 Alcohol is a substance that is used by so many people of all ages and backgrounds throughout Colorado and the U.S. It can be something that’s enjoyed responsibly by people who are legally old enough to drink it, but it can also lead to abuse and addiction, including binge drinking and alcoholism.

 While alcoholism can impact anyone of any age, binge drinking is something that more frequently happens among younger people and in particular high school and college students, so towns in Colorado such as Boulder have seen the consequences of this first-hand and have tried to take steps to curb binge drinking among young people.